 We take a holistic, sustainable approach with our bees.

-*We never harvest more then 5 frames of honey at a time from any given beehive .
+*We never harvest unsustainable amounts of honey from any beehive .

 *We never use chemicals in our hives to treat for pests or disease.